From Quasi-Isometric Embeddings to Finite-Volume Property: A Theoretical Framework for Quantized Matrix Completion: Estimates Analysis of One-Bit Matrix Completion

-In one-bit quantization, compared to zero or constant thresholds, time-varying sampling thresholds yield a better reconstruction performance \cite{eamaz2022covariance}.
-These thresholds may be chosen from any distribution.
-In this paper, our theoretical guarantees are based on the sub-gaussianity assumption of such sampling thresholds.
-For one-bit quantization with such time-varying sampling thresholds, the one-bit data $r_k$ is acquired as $r_{k} = \operatorname{sgn}\left(x_{k}-\tau_{k}\right)$.
+In one-bit quantization, introducing a dithering sequence significantly improves reconstruction performance compared to the ditherless setting \cite{eamaz2022covariance}.
+The dithering sequence can, in general, be drawn from an arbitrary distribution.
+In this work, however, our theoretical guarantees are established under the assumption that the dithering sequence is uniformly distributed.
+Accordingly, for one-bit quantization with such dithering, each one-bit measurement $r_k$ is obtained as $r_{k} = \operatorname{sgn}\left(x_{k}-\tau_{k}\right)$, where $\tau_k$ denotes the corresponding dither value.